 Autodoc: Both first aid stations, which heal you, and similar looking HEV stations, which recharge your HEV suit.

 Backdoor Pilot: Portal was developed by a small team with a limited budget who wrote the game into the Half-Life continuity so they could re-use those games' assets.
-Now that it's a standalone franchise, the sequel is set a long time into the future and develops completely independently.
+Now that it's a standalone franchise.

 Badass Bookworm: Gordon, duh.
 Dr. Breen himself is perplexed, and had this to say on the matter: